The Wizard of Oz: Plot

-During their quest, Dorothy and Toto are captured by flying monkeys and taken to the Wicked Witch, but the ruby slippers protect her.
-The Scarecrow, Tin Man, and Cowardly Lion free Dorothy, but are pursued by the Witch and her guards.
-They are cornered by the Witch, who sets fire to the Scarecrow.
-When Dorothy throws a bucket of water onto the Scarecrow, she inadvertently splashes the Witch, which causes her to melt away.

-The Witch's guards gratefully give Dorothy her broomstick.
-The four return to the Wizard, but he tells them to return tomorrow.
-When Toto pulls back a curtain, the Wizard is revealed to be just an ordinary man, operating machinery that projects the ghostly image of his face.
-The four travelers confront him, upon which he confesses that he, like Dorothy, accidentally arrived in Oz from America.
-He then "grants" the wishes of Dorothy's three friends by giving them tokens that symbolize that they always had the qualities they sought.
+During their quest, Dorothy and Toto are captured by flying monkeys and taken to the Wicked Witch's castle, but the ruby slippers protect her, and Toto manages to escape, leading the Scarecrow, Tin Man, and Cowardly Lion to the castle.
+They free Dorothy, but are pursued and finally cornered by the Witch and her guards, the Winkies.
+She taunts them and sets fire to the Scarecrow's arm.
+When Dorothy throws a bucket of water onto him, she inadvertently splashes the Witch, causing her to melt away.
+The Winkies gratefully give Dorothy the Witch's broom, and the group returns to the Wizard, but he tells them to come back the next day.
+When Toto pulls back a curtain, the "Wizard" is revealed to be an ordinary man operating machinery that projects a ghostly image of his face.
+They confront him, who insists he is a good man at heart, but confesses to being a humbug.
+He then "grants" Dorothy's friends' wishes by giving them tokens to confirm that they had the qualities they sought.

-The Wizard offers to take Dorothy back to Kansas with him aboard his hot air balloon.
-However, after Toto jumps off and Dorothy goes after him, the balloon accidentally lifts off with just the Wizard aboard.
-Glinda reappears and tells Dorothy she always had the power to return to Kansas with the help of the ruby slippers, but had to find that out for herself.
-After sharing a tearful farewell with her friends, Dorothy heeds Glinda's instructions by tapping her heels three times and repeating the words, "There's no place like home."
-She is transported back to Kansas.
+The Wizard reveals that he, like Dorothy, is from Kansas and accidentally arrived in Oz in a hot air balloon.
+When he offers to take her back to Kansas with him aboard it, she accepts, but Toto jumps out of her arms and she goes after him, and the balloon accidentally lifts off with just the Wizard aboard.
+Glinda then floats down in her bubble and reappears before she walks over and tells Dorothy she always had the power to return to Kansas using the ruby slippers but had to find that out for herself.
+After sharing a tearful farewell with her friends, she heeds Glinda's instructions by clicking her heels three times and repeating, "There's no place like home."

-She awakens in her bed with a washcloth on her injured head and is attended to by her aunt, uncle and the farm hands.
-Professor Marvel stops by as Dorothy describes Oz, telling the farm hands and the Professor they were there too.
-(The actors who portrayed Marvel and the farmhands also played the characters in Oz.)
-Unfazed by their disbelief, Dorothy gratefully exclaims, "There's no place like home!"
+Dorothy awakens in her own bed in Kansas.
+She recounts her adventures, but Aunt Em says that she just had a bad dream.
+She tells Professor Marvel and the farmhands that they were in Oz also, and they smile, humoring her.
+As she hugs Toto, she gratefully exclaims, "Oh, Auntie Em, there's no place like home!"

 Cast

+In the film's closing credits, whenever a Kansas character has a counterpart in Oz, only that Kansas character is listed.
+For example, Frank Morgan is listed as playing Professor Marvel, but not the Wizard of Oz.
+The only Oz characters listed in the credits are Glinda, Nikko, and the Munchkins.